 3. Find A Mentor

 Not just any mentor.
-Do what you can to make sure that the mentor you choose is someone who you would like to model your career after.
+Do what you can to ensure that the mentor you choose is someone you would like to model your career after.

 In today's marketplace, having a mentor that's a little bit old-fashioned (or at least respected in the industry) might be a great way to distinguish yourself.
 After all, careers now last about 4-5 years, instead of 40-50.
-You feel like you need to be on-call 24/7, but that doesn't leave you any time for a life.
-A mentor can help you work through the kinks, and can help you to pave a path that others want to follow.
+You need to be on-call 24/7, but that doesn't leave you any time for a life.
+A mentor can help you work through the kinks and can help you to pave a path that others want to follow.

 4. Make Your Boss Look Good